Are you looking for a cryptocurrency wallet to protect your digital assets? We have put together 12 of the best crypto wallets for UK investors.

-This is a hardware wallet that costs around £119.
-It is one of the most secure and popular wallets in the market and can be quickly set up.
+The Ledger Nano X is one of the market’s most secure and popular wallets and can be quickly set up.
+A Nano X hardware wallet will cost around £136.00.
 The lightweight nature of the Ledger Nano X makes it easy to carry with you.
 It can support the storage of multiple tokens simultaneously.
 You can also use the Ledger Nano X to buy crypto with GBP through Coinify.

-The device supports Bluetooth functionality which allows for connectivity with your desktop computer or phone.
+The Ledger Nano X supports Bluetooth, allowing connectivity with your desktop computer or phone.
 Plus, it adopts extremely secure technology, making it the recipient of a CSPN First Level Security Certificate by ANSSI.

-If the Ledger Nano X is out of your price range, the Ledger Nano S is another alternative to the Ledger Nano X. Priced at £59, it is a great entry point if you’re getting started. and want to add extra security.
-Users can access and support more than 1500 crypto tokens.
-However, it lacks a Bluetooth connectivity feature, and can only store up to 3 apps.
+Suppose the Ledger Nano X is out of your price range.
+In that case, the Ledger Nano S Plus is another alternative to the Ledger Nano X. Priced at £69.00, the Ledger Nano S Plus is a great entry point if you’re getting started and want to add extra security.
+Users can access and support more than 5,500 crypto tokens.
+However, it lacks a Bluetooth connectivity feature and can only store up to 100 apps.

-Nonetheless, this is a great choice for beginners, or someone looking for a basic hardware wallet without too many features at a reasonable price.
+Nonetheless, this is a great choice for beginners or someone looking for a basic hardware wallet at a reasonable price without too many features.